tomseely/tomseely.github.io/docs/index.md

 2. Right click the email to bring up the action menu and select **Move**.
 !!! tip

-    Select multiple messages at once to move emails in bulk quanitities
+    Select multiple messages at once to move emails in bulk quantities

 1. Choose the desired folder to move the email into.
     * If the folder does not appear, type the name in the search box to find it.